Hazmat diving: Equipment

 The material of the diving suit should be selected for best resistance to the contaminants, and ease of decontamination.
-In some cases the suit may only be able to safely resist the chemical attack of the contaminants for a limited period, and may have to be discarded after a single use.
+In some cases the suit may only be able to safely resist the chemical attack of the contaminants for a limited period, and in some cases may have to be discarded after a single use.

-Dry suits are used to isolate the diver from the diving medium.
-The helmet may be directly sealed to the suit.
+Dry suits are used to isolate the diver from the diving medium, and the helmet may be directly sealed to the suit.
 The suit is more easily decontaminated if it has a slick outer surface.
 Gloves will generally be integral parts of the suit to reduce the risk of leaks at cuff joints.
 Automatic suit dump valves are an additional potential leak and may be omitted from the suit if the helmet is directly sealed to the suit.

 Where there may be atmospheric contamination in the vicinity of the dive site, both main and reserve breathing gas supply will be from high pressure storage cylinders.

+The standby diver should wear the same level of personal environmental protection as the working diver, as any emergency is likely to occur in the same contaminated environment.

 Procedures

 The procedures used in hazmat diving depend on the specific hazard and the assessed risks to health and safety of the diving team.
+Most of the diving procedures are common to the same mode of diving in uncontaminated conditions.
+The major differences are in encapsulation level, post dive decontamination, and health monitoring and screening.